Trenton Tigers

 The Trenton Tigers were an American basketball team based in Trenton, New Jersey that was a member of the American Basketball League.

-In the 1946/47 season, the team made it to the championship playoffs where they were to meet the Baltimore Bullets.
-Trenton was declared champion when Baltimore decided to quit the playoffs to play in the World Professional Basketball Tournament.
+In the 1946/47 season, the team made it to the championship playoffs where they were to meet the Baltimore Bullets, who had a monstrous 31–3 record to conclude their season.
+Trenton was declared champion when Baltimore decided to quit the playoffs to play in the 1947 World Professional Basketball Tournament, which was considered to be a forfeit by the ABL.

 During the 1949/50 season, the team dropped out of the league on February 1, 1950.